 Income tax only becomes payable once an employee has reached their annual PA threshold.

 The annual PA is divided by the number of pay periods the employee is paid over.
-For example, if an employee is paid monthly, each month they are entitled to 1/12th of their annual PA, which accumulates as the months go by if they’re on a cumulative tax code.
+For example, if an employee is paid monthly, they are entitled to 1/12th of their annual PA each month.
+This accumulates as the months go by if they're on a cumulative tax code.
 Any earnings that exceed this amount are taxable.

 An employer knows why a tax code has been applied to an employee.

-An employer does not find out why an employee's tax code is what it is.
-This is due to HMRC protecting the employee's data.
-Tax codes are influenced by more than just payroll earnings, so if an employee is unsure why their tax code has changed they must contact HMRC to find out.
+HMRC protects employee data and employers will never know why an employee's tax code is what it is.
+Tax codes are influenced by more than just payroll earnings, so if an employee is unsure why their tax code has changed, they will need to contact HMRC to determine why.

 An employer can intervene if an employee thinks their tax code is incorrect.

-If an employee thinks their tax code is incorrect then they must get in touch with HMRC to resolve this with them directly.
-An employer can only apply a change in tax code upon receipt of the correct notices from HMRC and not on the word of the employee.
+If an employee thinks their tax code is incorrect, then they must get in touch with HMRC.
+An employer can only apply a change in tax code upon receipt of the proper notices from HMRC and not on the employee's word.

 HMRC is responsible for monitoring someone's tax and tax code to ensure the correct payments are made.

 HMRC can only understand someone's tax position from the figures they receive.
-Therefore, it is the responsibility of individuals to monitor any changes to benefits and earnings (in and outside of employment) to ensure that they are correct.
-If someone is unsure then they should contact HMRC immediately.
+Therefore, it is the individuals' responsibility is to monitor any changes to benefits and earnings—in and outside of employment—to ensure that they are correct.
+If someone is unsure, then they should contact HMRC immediately.

 To sum up...